KlausBlum/LO-ly-wiki/Config.md

 <code>-I"C:/Users/Klaus/Documents/MyScores/" -I"D:/MyLibrary/</code>
 (Note that LilyPond expects the paths to be written with forward slashes, even in Windows.
 Don't worry, if you use backward slashes, OLy will replace them for you.)

-In addition, OLy will automatically look for include files in the folder where your LibreOffice document is located.
+In addition, OLy will first look for include files in the folder where your LibreOffice document is located.
+This makes it easier to work with documents you have received from other users.
+No need to place their include files inside your own include folders.
+Just leave them in the same folder as the LibreOffice document.

 ### Language file path